wiiznokes/notes-rs/README.md

 ## Dependencies Fedora

+- for iced
-(not necessary relevant, used for cosmic text editor) `sudo dnf install freetype-devel expat-devel fontconfig-devel rust-gdk-sys+default-devel`
+`sudo dnf install freetype-devel expat-devel fontconfig-devel`

+- for cosmic (not used in here)
+`sudo dnf install rust-gdk-sys+default-devel`

 ## fonctionnalité